Skip to main content

 M.Sc.
 Social Policy and Planning in Developing Countries with Distinction, London School of Economics and Political Science (LSE), UK.

 “Towards Sustainable Livelihoods for small dry-land farmers in India – the role of local knowledge”.
 Supervised by Dr. Jo Beall.
-Specialization in Gender and Development and Rural Development, and training in Participatory Rural Appraisal by Robert Chambers.
+Specialization in Gender and Development and Rural Development.
+Training in Participatory Rural Appraisal by Robert Chambers.

 B.A.
 Honours Specialist in International Development Studies Co-op and Major in Human Geography with Distinction, University of Toronto, Canada.
 Recipient of Ali Tayeb Award for Excellence in Geography.
 Thesis supervised by Dr. Janice Boddy.